 Virginia Langum is associate professor in English literature at Umeå University and former Pro Futura Fellow at the Swedish Collegium for Advanced Study at Uppsala University.
-She is also a member of Sweden's Young Academy.
+She is also coordinator for the Medical Humanities Network at Umeå University and a member of Sweden's Young Academy.

 Her research concerns medicine, literature and culture, particularly the connections between the body and religious experience, as well as medicine and ethics, extending from the Middle Ages to our own period.
 She is also part of the Umeå Group for Premodern Studies and the Umeå Network for Medical Humanities.